It’s the end of 2018 and nobody is more surprised than I am that I’ve been able to do so much reading.

 Throne of Glass Series by Sarah J. Maas

 Stella and Sol Series by Kimberly Loth

-To see everything I’ve read in 2018 (there has been a little bit of self-improvement but only because I’ve really wanted to read it this time) check out my Goodreads profile or my reading challenge.
+To see everything I’ve read in 2018 (there has been a little bit of self-improvement but only because I’ve really wanted to read it this time) check out my Goodreads profile.
 Add me as a friend on Goodreads if you want to keep closer tabs on the books I’m reading. 📚

 You can also sign up for my monthly newsletter to learn what I’m reading, recording, and writing.